MediaComem/minesweeper/INSTRUCTIONS.md

 * The **`createdb --owner minesweeper minesweeper` command** creates an empty PostgreSQL database named "minesweeper" and owned by the "minesweeper" user.
   This is the database that the application will use.

-You also use the `psql` command, which is PostgreSQL's command line client.
-You will use it to create the [uuid-ossp extension][postgres-uuid-ossp], which is used by the application to generate random [UUIDs][uuid] that identify various entities managed by the application (games & moves).
+* You will also use the `psql` command, which is PostgreSQL's command line client, to create the [uuid-ossp extension][postgres-uuid-ossp].
+The application uses this extension to generate random [UUIDs][uuid] that identify various entities managed by the application (games & moves).

-This setup is equivalent to [part of the `todolist.sql` script](https://github.com/MediaComem/comem-archidep-php-todo-exercise/blob/5d46e9fcf974d3d74d5eec838c512798f02581e1/todolist.sql#L1-L8) you executed when first deploying the PHP todolist.
+:books: This setup is equivalent to [part of the `todolist.sql` script](https://github.com/MediaComem/comem-archidep-php-todo-exercise/blob/5d46e9fcf974d3d74d5eec838c512798f02581e1/todolist.sql#L1-L8) you executed when first deploying the PHP todolist.